Generic Name: lamotrigine

 What is Lamictal?

-Lamictal, known as lamotrigine in its generic form, is an anticonvulsant medication prescribed in tandem with other medications to prevent and control seizures in children over age two, adolescents, and adults.
+Lamictal (Generic Name: lamotrigine) is an anticonvulsant medication prescribed in tandem with other medications to prevent and control seizures in children over age two, adolescents, and adults.
 It treats partial onset seizures, generalized tonic-clonic seizures, and generalized seizures of Lennox-Gastaut syndrome.
 It is not known if Lamictal is safe or effective when prescribed as an antiepileptic on its own.